rocketacademy/marketing-website/src/pages/faq/index.md

         3. Comprehensive and unlimited resume and portfolio review.

         4. Comprehensive and unlimited referrals to companies in Rocket Academy’s network (most tech companies in Singapore so far).
 Rocket Academy only accepts high-performing Coding Basics students to Software Engineering Bootcamp, and companies trust that Rocket attracts and produces top talent.
-    - question: Do you offer refunds?
-      answers: In general, Rocket Academy's courses are non-refundable once the program has commenced.
-If you are facing an extenuating circumstance, please reach out to our Admissions team for further assistance.
 ---